-So how do you figure out what a pet is actually 'worth', and what makes one inexpensive or cheap?
-I'll be judging this by comparing the animal to other similar species relative to their size and availability.
+So how do you figure out what a pet is actually 'worth,' and what makes one inexpensive or cheap?
+I'll be judging this by comparing the animals to other similar species relative to their size and availability.
 In order to do this, I need to separate exotic pets into two groups: conventional and uncommon.

 Conventional Exotic Pets Under $50

 Unfortunately, many of these animals are impulse buys.
 Their very low price tag is a big part of the reason why.
 Cheap as some of these animals may be, almost all of them will require at least $100 worth of supplies if they are cared for adequately.
-Should care be lacking, or if you have bad luck, the animal can become ill and that's when the real expenses can pile in unexpectedly.
+Should care be lacking, or if you have bad luck, the animal can become ill, and that's when the real expenses can pile in unexpectedly.
 Vet bills often start at around $50 for the appointment alone, but can easily soar into the thousands.
-It is unethical to not provide vet care for an animal you took responsibility for just because it was low cost.
+It is unethical to not provide vet care for an animal you took responsibility for just because its initial cost was low.

 Uncommon Exotic Pets Under $1000

-These exotic pets are very unconventional but can be kept with the proper care without an issue.
+These exotic pets are very unconventional but can be kept without an issue if proper care is taken.
 Because so few people keep animals like these, they are severely regulated in the United States, being illegal in at least half of the states.
-This is very unfortunate because they pose just the same of less threat to the public than dogs and cats.
-These rarer animals cost hundreds of dollars, but they are well worth the money when you figure how few breeders there are to offer these species as hand-raised specimens.
+This is very unfortunate because they pose just the same or less of a threat to the public than dogs and cats.
+These rarer animals cost hundreds of dollars, but they are well worth the money when you determine how few breeders there are to offer these species as hand-raised specimens.

 As other porcupine species are at least $1000, this stunning African porcupine is pretty inexpensive.
 Due to their size, they will need outdoor space or a place to roam indoors (and this can be a prickly venture if you are crammed in with them).
 This caging will obviously increase their expense.